CALL CENTER: 800-339-4661

 The Aging Roadmap is a regional framework that guides efforts to meet the needs of older adults, including providing care and support, affordable housing, accessible transportation, and opportunities to work and volunteer.
 To get involved, click here.

-Community Action Networks (CANs) are associations of non-profit agencies, businesses, private citizens, professionals, and public offices in the North, South, East and Central Regions of San Diego County.
+Community Action Networks (CANs) are associations of non-profit agencies, businesses, individual residents, and professionals.
 CANs are collaborative groups that meet, take action and advocate for older adults and adults with disabilities.
 CAN meetings are open to the public.
 Due to the COVID-19 pandemic, all meetings are held virtually until further notice.
 To receive Community Action Network email meeting reminders and updates, go here: http://bit.ly/AISGovDelivery.

 The Caregiver Coalition of San Diego represents the community efforts of a diverse group of agencies, private, public, professional, non-profit, and for profit that serve families caring for their loved ones.
 The organization's purpose is to make caring less stressful.
 It provides free information, such as the Caregiver Handbook, as well as some services however some products and services have a cost.